Sligili/HDLethalCompany/README.md

 - **FOLIAGE TOGGLE:** Set ```EnableF``` to ```true``` or ```false``` - if false, disables the "Foliage" layer (trees won't be affected, only most bushes and grass)

+Note: If BepInExPack has been installed through r2modman, the BepInEx folder can be found by in Settings > 'Browse data folder' > LethalCompany/profiles/[r2modman prifle name]/

 ## CHANGELOG 🕗

 - ***v1.5.6:***